PuneethSP04/English-Alphabet-Tracing-2D/README.md

 # Alphabet Tracing 2D

-This is a 2D gameto trace letters of the alphabet.
+This is a 2D game for tracing English letters.

 ## Built With